About Costa Rica

 - The nickname for Costa Ricans is “Ticos”.
 This is because of the habit in Spanish of using the diminutive, and that at a much higher rate than most other Spanish speaking countries.
 For example, “perro” (dog) will be known as “perrito” (little dog), no matter how big it is!
 A coffee (café) will be known as a cafecito (little coffee), and so on.
-This little language quirk sounds delightful and gives the Ticos their nickname!
+This little language quirk gives the Ticos their nickname.

 - Costa Rica has over 25% of its land area protected as either a national park or wildlife reserve.
 This is the largest percentage of territory protected out of any other country in the world.

-- Street names are not regularly used exist in Costa Rica.
+- Street names are not regularly used in Costa Rica.
 In general, addresses are given in terms of distance from a local landmark.
 For example, the Costa Rican Vacations office has the following address: 100 meters west and 50 meters north of the main entrance to the National Stadium. it definitely is complicated for visitors, but Ticos themselves get around just fine!

 - Every town, no matter how small, has a church, a soccer field, and a pulpería (corner store).
 All churches face west in Costa Rica, which is extremely helpful when finding your way around due to the lack of street names!